Inclusive Play Research

 3 Cs of Inclusion

-Yalp’s Inclusive Design Principles
+Lappset's Inclusive Design Principles

 The higher up in the process, the more impact you will be able to make

-At Yalp, we have three action points for inclusion.
+At Lappset, we have three action points for inclusion.
 The 3 Cs of inclusion cover entirely every step of the process needed to create and design an inclusive play space.
 The higher up in the process, the more impact you will be able to make.
 Many teams often focus on the content, but this comes later for better and longer-lasting effects.

 Illustration of the 3Cs of inclusion shown in a pyramid diagram.